Walking in Snowdonia

 Holiday Highlights

-Beddgelert | A picture-perfect stone-built village, and a great base to explore Snowdonia National Park.
+Beddgelert | A picture-perfect stone-built village, and a great base to explore the Snowdonia National Park.

-Summit Snowdon | Either by Snowdon Mountain Railway or on foot – both equally spectacular.
+Summit Snowdon | Either by the Snowdon Mountain Railway or on foot – both equally spectacular.

 Rhyd Dhu to Llanberis | Experience this beautiful walk with great views and slate mines.

-History at your feet | Our routes take you past former quarries, castles, and the National Slate Museum.
+History at your feet | Our routes take you past former quarries and castles.

-Traditional guesthouses | A warm welcome awaits at the end of a day's walking.
+Traditional guesthouses | A warm welcome awaits at the end of each day's walking.

 Holiday information